-Professor of Primary Health Care Research
+- Professor of Primary Health Care Research

-He is deputy director of Primary Care and Population Sciences academic unit based in the University of Southampton's Faculty of Medicine.
-This group aims to improve the management of disorders with major impact on public health, through a better understanding of the processes and outcomes of decisions made by health care professionals and their patients (help-seeking behaviour, diagnosis, decisions about interventions, high risk groups, adherence, treatment outcomes, and predictors of benefit).
+He is deputy director of the Primary Care and Population Sciences academic unit based within the Faculty of Medicine.
+This group aims to improve the management of disorders with major impact on public health, through a better understanding of the processes and outcomes of decisions made by health care professionals and their patients including help-seeking behaviour, diagnosis, decisions about interventions, treatment outcomes and predictors of benefit.

 B. Med.
 Sci.
 1980 Nottingham